Updated: Oct 12

 A consummate co-op educator, Clark has spent most of his professional life teaching courses related to cooperatives, business law, and community economic development at more than half a dozen institutions in the U.S. and abroad.
 Beginning with a teaching job immediately after college in Chicago, Clark went on to The University of Southern New Hampshire, The Open University of Tanzania; and Kampala International University-Dar es Salaam College.

-In his current role at Seed Commons, Clark works to develop nonexploitive equity and debt financing that assures cooperative membership and member benefit are at the center of all legal and financial deals.
+As a Senior Fellow at Seed Commons, Clark works to develop nonextractive equity and debt financing that assures cooperative membership and member benefit are at the center of all legal and financial deals.
 As a member of The Working World’s Director’s Committee, and a veteran elder on staff, Clark is a valuable mentor and resource on cooperatives for his colleagues.
+Clark is along a longtime board member of the Cooperative Fund of New England.

 An innovator in cooperative finance, Clark has played a critical role in leveraging millions of dollars of new investment for social justice cooperatives.
 Clark’s bold vision, reliable pragmatism, and tireless efforts are key to promoting and developing innovative financing structures that are sensitive to the cooperative principles of member ownership, control and benefit.